MarkBuffalo/nebula/README.md

 # What is Nebula?

-It's for scanning a large amount of websites and taking screenshots of them.
+It's for viewing a large amount of websites and taking screenshots of them automatically.
 This is a very early alpha.
 Use at your own frustration.

 ## Why?